Testosterone and Low T

 Testosterone is the main hormone in men produced by the testicles.
 Testosterone influences a man’s physical appearance; builds muscles, and bone mass and contributes to his sexual development and sex drive.
 Testosterone production decreases with age, with a more significant decline after 40 years old.
 When Testosterone levels decline too rapidly, men can experience a range of disturbing and uncomfortable symptoms.
 The medical fraternity commonly labels these symptoms as Andropause symptoms.
 Low testosterone or often called low T happens when Testosterone levels fall below 300 nanograms per deciliter (ng/dL).

 More Men are affected by Low T nowadays

 Several studies have confirmed that testosterone levels in men are lower in recent years as compared to a few decades ago.
 The cause of this declining trend isn't entirely clear, but evidence suggests that it could be the result of multifaceted factors, contributed by modernization and industrialization – increased food intake, the decline in food quality, lack of physical exercise, exposure to pollution and contaminants, increased in

 Low T is not just about Sexual Performance

-Men with Type 2 diabetes and Metabolic Syndrome are at higher risks of Low T!
+Men with Type 2 diabetes and Metabolic Syndrome are at higher risk of Low T!

 Obesity (overweight), diabetes, and hypertension increase the risk of Low T to DOUBLE!

 Research shows that Low T is closely associated with diabetes.
-National Health Service Diabetes UK reports that 16% of male with type 2 diabetes have lower than normal level of testosterone and an additional of 24% have Testosterones level very close to the bottom level, which totals up to 40% of diabetics have Low T problem.
+National Health Service Diabetes UK reports that 16% of males with type 2 diabetes have lower than normal levels of testosterone and an additional 24% have Testosterones levels very close to the bottom level, which totals up to 40% of diabetics have Low T problem.